mmore500/evolvability-blog/post/defining-evolvability.md

 The term evolvability was coined to describe such traits.
 A general consensus exists in the literature that evolvability stems from traits that facilitate the generation of *novel* heritable phenotypic variation that is *viable*.[^1]

-We can conceive of evolvability concretely by imagining a gallery of offspring from a particular parental organism, as depicted in Figure `arabidopsis_mutants` [[Griffiths, 2015]](#Griffiths2015IntroductionAnalysis).
+We can conceive of evolvability concretely by imagining a gallery of offspring from a particular parental organism, as depicted in Figure 2.
 This gallery reflects the phenotypic outcomes of genetic perturbation of the parental organism.
 As we look through the gallery of offspring, we can ask a number of questions to assess the degree to which variation introduced by mutation is deleterious.
 At what frequency are lethal outcomes observed?